alexellis/mine-with-docker/README.md

 * Replace "1M2KME8VBx24RsU3Ed2dEkF9EFghn3jR2o" with your wallet ID and "cloud1" with the name of the host you're mining on if you want to track it.

 * If you live outside the EU then find your [nearest Stratum proxy server from Nicehash](https://www.nicehash.com/asic-mining) and replace the `eu` URL with your nearest location.

+* If you're running the command for the second time then remove the service with: `docker service rm miner`

 ## Stop/pause mining